-(6) The Agency shall create and make available to employers, in all languages spoken by more than [X%] of the [State's/County's/City's] workforce and any language deemed appropriate by the Agency, model notices and posters that contain the information required under subsections (1) and (2) for employers' use in complying with subsections (1), (2), and (5).
+- (5) The Agency shall create and make available to employers, in all languages spoken by more than [X%] of the [State's/County's/City's] workforce and any language deemed appropriate by the Agency, model notices and posters that contain the information required under subsection (1) for employers' use in complying with subsections (1) and (4). - (6) An employer who willfully violates the notice and posting requirements of this section shall be subject to a civil fine in an amount not to exceed \$100 for each separate offense.
+Each day that a violation occurs or is not corrected shall constitute a separate offense.